Fly Fishing Line Explained

 Sinking lines carry the fly down to a desired depth.
 These lines sink at specific rates as indicated on the manufacturer packaging.
 The sink rate is measured in inches per second, or ips.

 When fish are feeding at a specific depth the sinking fly fishing line can prove very effective.
-Anglers most often use sinking fly fishing lines in lakes and ponds and often with great success.
+Anglers most regularly use sinking fly fishing lines in lakes and ponds with great success.
+You can read all the details about our top sinking fly line choices.

 Intermediate lines are a type of very slow sinking line with sinking rates around 1-2 inches per second (ips).
 There is no market standard for intermediate line sink rates either.
 One manufacturer might make an intermediate line that sinks at 1 inch per second, but another might sink 2.5 inches per second.